epfl-ada/ada-2024-project-databand/README.md

 │   ├── scripts                         <- Shell/Python scripts
 │   │   ├── clean_data.py                   <- script to clean all datasets
 │
-├── data_overview_CMU.ipynb               <- notebook with an overview for movie features for CMU movies ├── data_overview_TMDB.ipynb              <- notebook with an overview for movie features for TMDB movies ├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md
+├── data_overview_CMU.ipynb               <- notebook with an initial overview for movie features for CMU movies ├── data_overview_TMDB.ipynb              <- notebook with an initial overview for movie features for TMDB movies ├── main_results_CMU.ipynb                <- notebook with main results for CMU movies ├── main_results_TMDB.ipynb               <- notebook with main results for TMDB movies, contains the bulk of analyses ├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md